jlmakes/scrollreveal/README.md

 #### 4.2.
 Improve User Experience

-In most cases presumably, your elements will start at `opacity: 0` so they can fade in.
+In most cases, your elements will start at `opacity: 0` so they can fade in.
 However, since JavaScript loads after the page begins rendering, you might see your elements flickering as they begin rendering before being hidden by ScrollReveal's JavaScript.

 The ideal solution is to **set your reveal elements visibility to hidden** in the `<head>` of your page, to ensure they render hidden while your JavaScript loads: